The KCSC program is managed out of King’s University College School of Social Work Professional Practicum Education Office.

 Jane E. Sanders, PhD, MSW, BSW, RSW

 Dr. Jane Sanders is the lead researcher with SAFE and an assistant professor in the School of Social Work at King’s.
 She has over 25 years of social work experience with children, youth, and families across multiple settings including child welfare, domestic violence, child and family community services, hospital-based child and adolescent mental health, and school social work.
-Jane has been a field instructor and faculty coordinator in multiple social work programs.
+Jane has been a practicum instructor and faculty coordinator in multiple social work programs.
 In addition to her research with SAFE, Jane’s research focuses on the impact of trauma and expanded forms of adversity (including systemic racism, inequality and community violence) on academics, with a particular focus on adverse experiences of students who have been suspended or expelled from school.
 Her research generally falls within two broad areas of focus: 1) child and family mental health with subspecialties in early adversity and school success, and 2) clinical practice and education.

 Publications